 .
 In Ben’s

 , he discusses how he saw the success of Startup Stash, and how he could build something similar targeted at marketer’s called Marketing Stack.
-The ability to see popular applications, and apply your own unique twist to it, is a trademark of Ben and the maker generation.
+The ability to see popular applications, and apply your own unique twist to them, is a trademark of Ben and the maker generation.
 Ben Tweeted about a “mini-meditation” app he built in Coda after the platform

 to the public: